expressjs/discussions/docs/adr/002-policy-on-using-caret-with-dependencies.md

 ## Rationale

 **Alternatives Considered:**
-- **Alternative 1:** Use `^` for all dependencies, including third-party libraries.
-- **Reason for rejection:** This could increase the risk of unintended regressions and security issues from third-party updates.
-- **Alternative 2:** Continue pinning all dependencies, including internal ones, to specific versions.
+- **Alternative:** Continue pinning all dependencies, including internal ones, to specific versions.
 - **Reason for rejection:** This approach requires frequent updates and increases the maintenance burden, as each minor or patch update requires a new release.

 **Pros and Cons**: